e-tidemo/cycle-gothenburg/README.md

     [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.

 - ## Deployment
-    The website was deployed using the following instructions:
+    The website was deployed using github and the following instructions:

     1. In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu